astronomer/docs/learn/templating.md

 </TabItem>
 <TabItem value="operator">

-Create a custom Operator by subclassing the desired Operator class and adding your desired field to `template_fields`.
+You can create a custom operator with additional templated fields by subclassing the desired operator class and adding your desired field to the `template_fields` argument.
 In this example, TemplatedBashOperator is a new operator that inherits the behavior of BashOperator and allows Jinja templating of the `cwd` field.

-Prefer this method if you need to template a field repeatedly.
+This method is preferred if you need to template a field repeatedly.

 For existing projects, naming your custom operator the same as the existing one simplifies refactoring by allowing you to only modify imports, minimizing the required code changes.